- Home

 -

 The driving safety course must be approved by the Texas Department of Licensing and Regulations (TDLR).
 Court personnel cannot recommend a driving safety school.
 The yellow pages of your local phone directory usually contain a list of state-approved driving safety schools.
 There are also courses available online.
-You can find more information about Driving Safety Courses through the tdlrapproved.com.
+Find more information about Driving Safety Courses.

 - How do I enter a plea?